riastradh/fidosig/README.md

 **Fidosig** is a signature scheme based on U2F/FIDO/webauthn.
 You can use it to sign files with a U2F security key, or optionally with software using a secret stored on disk.
-You can easily handle multiple signers on a single document, and use `fidosig verify' in scripts to implement verification policies such as thresholds.
+You can easily handle multiple signers on a single document, and use `fidosig verify` in scripts to implement verification policies such as thresholds.

 - **WARNING: Fidosig is a draft work in progress.
 All the data